Last updated on 23 February 2021

-“What might be surprising is that 30% of patients with very advanced prostate cancer can expect to survive for at least 5 years,” says Dr Wong.
+“What might be surprising is that 30% of patients with very advanced prostate cancer can expect to survive for at least 5 years,” says Dr Michael Wong, urologist.

 In fact, in cases where the mass is small and is contained within the prostate itself, most doctors simply monitor their patients rather than recommend more aggressive forms of treatment.
 To find out more about your condition and treatment options, speak to a specialist.

 Here are the facts you need to know about prostate cancer, and what to expect when you get tested for it.

 Can prostate cancer be detected early?

 Screening for prostate cancer can help to detect the cancer before symptoms develop or when the growth is still in its early stage.
 As prostate cancer can sometimes spread unnoticed, early detection often makes the cancer easier to treat, allowing a more positive prognosis.

 Am I at risk of prostate cancer?